 There is an initial odor to the Eco Terra mattress, but it dissipates quickly.
 No chemicals or synthetic foams are used in the mattress.
 The all-natural construction includes organic cotton, organic wool, and Talalay latex.
 The coils add airflow and help dissipate any initial smell.

 The medium (5) option is excellent for side sleepers who weigh less than 130 pounds.
 Side sleepers in this weight category benefit from a softer mattress, as this allows them to sink in enough to cushion their shoulders.
 Side sleepers who weigh between 130 and 230 pounds also benefit from the medium firmness of the Eco Terra mattress.
-Those who weigh more than 230 pounds may sink in too far to feel adequately supported.
+Those who weigh more than 230 pounds should also feel adequately supported.

 The medium firm (6) Eco Terra is a better choice for side sleepers who weigh more than 130 pounds.
 Those who weigh less than 130 pounds will find it offers good support, but pressure is more likely to build at their hips and shoulders.
 Side sleepers who weigh between 130 and 230 pounds should find the medium firm option balances cushioning and support.
 Side sleepers who weigh more than 230 pounds will find that the medium firm feel of the Eco Terra mattress prevents them from sinking in too far.
 It offers excellent support and contouring with pocketed coils and latex.